-Choosing a good brand of
+Choosing a Good Brand of Arthritis Supplement

 First, what supplements are recommended for the treatment or prevention of arthritis?
-Here at Best Friends Veterinary Center we believe that any and every dog with arthritis should be on glucosamine and fish oil.
+Here at Best Friends Veterinary Center, we believe that any and every dog with arthritis should be on glucosamine and fish oil.
 Chondroitin, ASU, MSM & Boswellia are nice extras.

 To make things even more confusing, some pets seem to do better on one supplement than another.
-Having large scale studies that would show, as an example, that 800 out of 1000 dogs improved on ingredient A whereas only 500 improved on ingredient B would tell us that it would make more sense to try product A first.
+Having large-scale studies that would show, as an example, that 800 out of 1000 dogs improved on ingredient A whereas only 500 improved on ingredient B would tell us that it would make more sense to try product A first.
 However, most studies that have been done on nutritional products involve small numbers of dogs and short periods of time.
 Most of the time, we really don’t have enough evidence to prove that product A is better than product B. Our recommendations are educated guesses.

-We tend to use simple glucosamine products as preventives and combination products as treatments once pain is present.
+We tend to use simple glucosamine products as preventives and combination products as treatments once the pain is present.
 Our hope is that starting a pet on glucosamine and fish oil early will delay the onset and slow the progress of arthritis.
 Once joint inflammation or deterioration occurs, additional ingredients are more likely to be worth the money you will spend on them.

 When we guess right, effective supplements can sometimes take the place of NSAID drugs such as carprofen or deracoxib.
 Drugs, however, will work more quickly, usually within a few days, and more reliably.
 It may take several weeks or even months for many supplements to reach their full effect.